 Mr. Arturo, graduated from Escuela Superior de Música y Danza de Monterrey with a degree in contemporary dance.
 Arturo performed professionally with Tania Perez-Salas Compania de Danza and performed in numerous international dance festivals.
 Arturo’s choreography has premiered in Mexico, Washington DC, Jacob’s Pillow Dance Festival, Chicago, and Virginia.
 Arturo was commissioned by The Kennedy Center to premier work for the Millennium Stage as the 2014 recipient of Kennedy Center’s Local Dance Commissioning Project.

 Arturo is the co-director and resident choreographer of Company Danzante, a professional contemporary dance company that has performed in the NYC Dance Gallery Festival, Jacob’s Pillow Dance Festival, Atlas Intersections Festival, Chicago’s Esencia Festival, and Richmond’s Yes National Dance Festival, among others.
-He is a full-time teacher at Adagio Ballet and Dance School, where he directs the Adagio Dance Company’s Contemporary Division, leads the Modern Program, and coaches students for the Youth American Grand Prix competition.
+He is a full-time teacher at Adagio Ballet School of Dance, where he directs the Adagio Dance Company’s Contemporary Division, leads the Modern Program, and coaches students for the Youth American Grand Prix competition.
 Arturo is a guest artist for summer intensive programs in DC and Chicago and is the 2015 recipient of the Strauss Artist Grant awarded by the Arts Council of Fairfax County.

 Ms. Evelina began her classical ballet training at the age of 6, studying ballet, pointe, character dance, dance history, and modern and performed with the school’s company traveling in the country and abroad.
 She studied choreography and ballet pedagogy at the National Music Academy and later taught for the school she grew up in.
 From 2007 to 2009 she had her own ballet studio.